where-is-kevin/wik-app/README.md

 - `npx expo export --platform web` to export the app for web
 - `npx serve dist` to serve the app for web
 - `npx eas deploy` to deploy the app for web add (--prod) for production
+- `npx eas build --platform android` to build the app for android

 play-console-service-account@where-is-kevin-457713.iam.gserviceaccount.com